Kōwhiringa tauira

 “Student engagement is considered central to effective educational practice in higher education (Biggs, 2012; Devlin & Samarawickrema, 2010).
 One of the most important elements of student engagement is participation in learning.”
 (Pretorius et al., 2017)

 Student feedback during 2020 emphasised three main themes: Clarity, Consistency and Choice.
-We have written about clarity and consistency in the Remote Learning website.
+We have written about how to maintain communication with students on the TeachWell Digital website.
 Here we look at options for providing choice in assessments and how to involve students in the assessment process.

 Participation, inclusion and a sense of belonging, which itself encourages active contribution, may be encouraged through involving students in their choice of assessment.
 Even better, by allowing students to contribute to assessment criteria, or choose to work individually or in groups, students can be empowered as co-designers of their learning and assessment.
 Sharing some elements of assessment personalises and makes assessment authentic, relevant, and may help to reduce stress.
 Because students are engaged in a task that is personally relevant, there is less incentive for academic misconduct.